Map commissioned by Philip II and done by Anton Van der Wyngaerde in 1562, showing the Moorish

 Another fascinating building is the fifteenth century Mudéjar Casa y Torre de los Lujanes.

-Apart from these, there are two exceptional churches from the sixteenth century that even bears some architectural features from medieval times as well as the Renaissance: La Capilla del Obispo and the Iglesia Parroquial de San Jerónimo el Real.
+Apart from these, there are two exceptional churches from the sixteenth century that even bear some architectural features from medieval times as well as the Renaissance: La Capilla del Obispo and the Iglesia Parroquial de San Jerónimo el Real.

 By visiting these absolutely fascinating edifices, I am sure that you will be amazed at the vestiges of the medieval times in Madrid, given that the city’s major landmarks are mostly from the Hapsburg and the Bourbon dynasties.